Skip to Content

 Stroke Support Group

 If you or someone you know is a stroke survivor, UPMC Mercy provides on-going support and resources.
-The UPMC Mercy Stroke Support Group meets virtually to provide stroke survivors and their families continued support throughout recovery.
-This group is open to any interested member of the community.
-For additional details, call 412-232-8738.
+The UPMC Mercy Stroke Support Group meets in-person and virtually to provide stroke survivors and their families continued support throughout recovery.
+This group is open to patients, family members, and any interested member of the community.
+For additional details, call 412-232-7486.